25 years after Matthew Shepard’s death, LGBTQ+ activists say equal-rights progress is at risk

 “Undoubtedly we’ve made huge progress, but it’s all at risk,” said Kevin Jennings, the CEO of Lambda Legal, which has been litigating against some of the new anti-LGBTQ+ laws.
 “Anybody who thinks that once you’ve won rights they’re safe doesn’t understand history.
 The opponents of equality never give up.
 They’re like the Terminator — they’re not going to stop coming until they take away your rights.”

-Some of the new laws are directed broadly at the entire LGBTQ+ community, such as Florida’s so-called “Don’t Say Gay” law, known officially as the Parental Rights in Education act, which imposes bans and restrictions on lessons in public schools about sexual orientation and gender identity.
+Some of the new laws are directed broadly at the entire LGBTQ+ community, such as Florida’s so-called “Don’t Say Gay” law, which imposes bans and restrictions on lessons in public schools about sexual orientation and gender identity.
 But in many of the GOP-governed states — including Florida — the prime target of legislation has been transgender people.

 In addition to measures addressing medical treatments and sports participation, some laws restrict using the pronouns trans students use in classrooms.